francodonn/Q_basics/README.md

 # Q_basics
-Repository with basic quantum algorithms
+Repository with practical examples of some of the most used quantum algorithms.